loyada/typedpy/docs/fields.rst

    Arguments:

         classname(`str`):
-            the content must not match any of the fields in the lists
+            A new name this class can be referenced by

+        cls(`type`):
+            The class we are wrapping

+        validate_func(function): optional
+            A validation function.
+It should raise an exception if the instance is invalid.

    Example:

-    Given a class Foo, and a validation function for the value in Foo - validate_foo, the line
+    Given a class Foo, and a validation function for an instance of Foo, called validate_foo(foo):

     .. code-block:: python

+        class Foo(object):
+            def __init__(self, x):
+                self.x = x

         ValidatedFooField = create_typed_field("FooField",
                                              Foo,